-This summer sees the rivalry of the Ashes resume between England and Australia, with the iconic series still regarded by many as the pinnacle of the sport.
+This summer sees the rivalry of the Ashes resume between England and Australia, with the iconic series still regarded by many as the pinnacle of the game.

 The Ashes is a Test series played between rivals England and Australia and is hosted in turn by each country at least once every two years.

-It originated in the late 1800s when a British newspaper wrote that English cricket had died following Australia's first ever Test win on English soil.
+It originated in the late 1800s when a British newspaper wrote an obituary of English cricket, claiming it had died following Australia's first-ever Test win on English soil in 1882.

 Australia have won 34 Ashes series with England winning 32 and the teams sharing the spoils on six occasions.